 There are some limitations that you should consider before you go ahead and open up your charts:

-- Large deposit needed – Forex scalpers can only really make the most of small and fast trading by having continuous access to funds.
+- Large deposit needed – Forex scalpers can only really make the most of small orders and fast trading by having continuous access to funds.

 - High level of concentration needed – Traders need quick reflexes and mathematical skills in order to succeed in scalping forex.
 They also need to be able to handle a high-pressure environment.